commercetools/commercetools-project-sync/README.md

    usage: commercetools-project-sync
     -h,--help               Print help information.
-    -s,--sync <arg>         Choose one of the following modules to run: "types", "productTypes", "states", "taxCategories", "categories", "cartDiscounts", "customObjects", "products", "inventoryEntries"
+    -s,--sync <arg>         Choose one of the following modules to run: "types", "productTypes", "states", "taxCategories", "categories", "cartDiscounts", "customObjects", "products", "inventoryEntries",
-                            or "all" (will run all the modules).
+                            "customers" or "all" (will run all the modules).
     -r,--runnerName <arg>   name for the running sync instance.
 Please make sure the name is unique, otherwise running more than 1 sync instance with the same name would lead to an unexpected behaviour.
                             (optional parameter) default: 'runnerName'.